Every Little Thing

 “Yes.”
 The man left after a minute of silence.

-That night John had narrated this to his wife.
+That night John sat with Trina and told her about the man he met.
 He imagined her smiling up at him with love.
 How he missed seeing her!

 “Yes.
 Wonderful.
 Honey, you’ve always asked me to sit and enjoy, but you’ve never forced me to.
 I would have hated you if you’ve done it, but now, sometimes, I wished you have forced.”
 He closed his eyes as his wife hugged him close to her.